pedronipalhares/industry-dashboard/README.md

 - Market prices
 - And more...

+All datasets are sourced from reliable public APIs and databases, ensuring data accuracy and reliability.

 ## Requirements

 - Python 3.9 or higher
 - Streamlit 1.32.0
 - Pandas 2.2.1
+- Plotly 5.18.0

 ## Contributing

 Feel free to submit issues and enhancement requests!

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.